2 Corinthians 5:16-17

 Roberta with history of drug addiction turns to God and joins the choir that used to irritate her.

-Martha Pinnell was an exceedingly stubborn and disobedient orphan girl under Mr. Müller's care, but all that changed when Martha came to know the Lord, from wielding a pernicious influence, she became not only humble but influential for good until her return to the Father.
+Martha Pinnell was an exceedingly stubborn and disobedient orphan girl under Mr. Müller's care, but all that changed when Martha came to know the Lord.
+From wielding a pernicious influence, she became humble and influential for good until her return to the Father.

 David Wilkerson gave his life to Christ as a young person at a Christian camp.
 From that night onward, a fire for God burned in his soul.
 While his peers were playing, he was praying; while they were watching movies, he was seeking God or reading the Bible.